 October 2019: At least 86 dead in Japan from Typhoon Hagibis.

 This link here provides a great outline of the areas that are the most prone to having natural disasters(2019).
 Take a look and let us know what you think!

 Some of these facts may surprise you and may even challenge you to start or to become better at building an emergency storage.
 Our goal and purpose is to make sure that no matter what type of emergency happens, you and all those around you can be prepared and ready.
-We are always here to make sure you that are always ready.
 The why and how you assemble your emergency preparations are just as important as what you do to make it happen.
 When should you start?
 We often tell ourselves, “I will start next week, or i'll just start tomorrow.”
 Our hope for this new year is that we can all make the commitment to start today.
 Start now to prepare, whether it be for something big or small, we want to make sure that you are ready.